Mental Health & Counseling Services

 If you are experiencing a life-threatening emergency or are in immediate danger, call 911.

-A consultation is a first time appointment with a counselor.
-You will be asked to arrive 15 minutes early to complete paperwork for this appointment.
-You will then have the opportunity to meet with a therapist for a 45-50 minute initial consultation.
+A consultation is a first-time appointment with a counselor in the Student Health & Counseling Center.
 During this appointment you will provide information about your presenting concerns and history relevant to your presenting issue(s).
 You and the therapist will then determine a plan for moving forward.
-For issues that might be better served by on-going longer therapy or therapy beyond the scope of our Center, a referral to a community provider might be explored.
+For issues that might be better served by on-going long-term therapy, a referral to a community provider might be explored.

 Due to legal and ethical guidelines, there are certain situations in which all counselors will break confidentiality and are obligated to take action to protect a client and others from harm.
 These situations include the following:

 - Your counselor has any cause to believe that you are at imminent risk of killing yourself or someone else.

 - If your counselor believes that a child, an elderly person, or a member of a vulnerable population is being abused or neglected, he or she will be required to file a report with the appropriate state agency.

 - In the event of a legal proceeding, a judge may order or subpoena your counseling records if the judge determines that the case demands it.